-Given the relative speed of beating this event perhaps a captain’s log chronicling the hunt was completely unecessary.
+Second Takeaway: Given the relative speed of beating this event, perhaps a captain’s log chronicling the quest was completely unnecessary.

-So if you read the Day 1 log you’ll know that run was unsuccessful in all the worst ways.
-To summarize, Predator appears more frequently the more cumulative damage you do to it and, as you can probably guess, it’s attacks increase in power/variety and it generally just becomes a much bigger asshole.
-And a really unfair asshole.
+So if you read the Day 1 log you’ll know that run was unsuccessful in all the worst possible ways.
+To summarize, Predator appears more frequently the more cumulative damage you do to it and, as you can probably guess, its attacks increase in power/variety and it generally just becomes a much bigger asshole — and a really unfair asshole.

 After beating this I’ve realized the idea of a timed event where you need to kill Predator is much more interesting than what it ultimately ended up being.
-Overall the event was mostly an exploitation of the lack of one basic gameplay element not built into the game—evading.
-Don’t get me wrong, I never really felt the need to roll or evade (though it would have been nice) in the base game; Ghost Recon mostly encourages stealth over shootouts, although it’s really up to you how you want to play it.
+Overall, the event was mostly an exploitation of the lack of one basic gameplay element not built into the game—evading.
+Don’t get me wrong, I never really felt the need to roll or evade (though it would have been nice) in the base game; Ghost Recon mostly encourages stealth over shootouts, although it’s really up to you how you want to approach the games’ various zones.

-This mechanic, or lack there-of, plays too heavily into the complete bullshit and unfairness of this fight.
+I prioritized stealth, but to say I’ve never driven an armored tank straight into a heavily guarded enemy base and blew everyone and everything into oblivion would be a flat-out lie.
+A rolling mechanic mechanic, or lack thereof, plays too heavily into the complete bullshit and unfairness of this fight.
 If Predator aims its laser at you while you’re reviving another teammate, you will die.
 If Predator aims its laser at you while you’re not behind cover (which is pretty much all the time), you will die.
-The fact that you cannot evade or roll is just plain unfair.
+The fact that you can’t evade or roll is just plain unfair.